The boss is the best organizer

 …a small group of longtime ISO players retained a Bloomington CPA to conduct a no-confidence vote.
 That CPA, Mary Ann Webb, says she mailed two types of ballots — plain white ballots to the 62 contracted musicians, and orange ballots to 37 regular subs.
 Her office received 49 white ballots and 23 orange, all but two marked to express no confidence in Deal.

 ISO board president John Wohlwend says the anonymous vote means nothing to him.
 “That committee of musicians is absolutely out of order,” he says.
 “I’m not ever going to consider that an official vote.”

-I wonder if he’ll consider the orchestra’s vote last week to unionize “absolutely out of order” as well.
+I wonder if he’ll consider the orchestra’s vote of two days ago to unionize “absolutely out of order” as well.
 He’ll certainly be hard-pressed to consider it other than “an official vote.”